sofbot/unsubscriber/README.md

 Unsubscriber pulls email data from your gmail API and displays a list of miling list senders along with a link and/or email to unsubscribe from their annoying emails.
 Currently relies upon the 'List-Unsubscribe' header to get unsubscribe links and emails.

-from the root directory, run `npm start` to get your unsubscribe list. run `npm test` to run test suite
+To play with this yourself, you must first register a new app with the gmail API.
+Next create a `.env` file with your app credentials, as outlined in `.env.example`.
+Then from the root directory, run `npm start` to get your unsubscribe list.
+Run `npm test` to run test suite!

 # Specs / APIs
 * gmail API v1